voxpupuli/puppet-rabbitmq/README.md

 ####`package_gpg_key`

 RPM package GPG key to import.
+Uses source method.
+Should be a file name for RHEL/SUSE or URL for Debian OS family.
+Set to http://www.rabbitmq.com/rabbitmq-signing-key-public.asc by default.
+Note, that `key_content`, if specified, would override this parameter for Debian OS family.

 ####`package_name`